Founder & Lead Editor

 Comfort and Fit

 - Sizing Advice: They run True to Size (TTS) for most.
-However, because the toe box is quite roomy, if you have very narrow feet, you might actually want to go down half a size to avoid swimming in them.
+But because the toe box is quite roomy, very narrow feet might want to go down half a size to avoid swimming in them.

 - Width Profile: Friendly for the wide-footed crowd.
 The base is wide and stable, so there's no pinching at the pinky toe.